Pedestrian Attribute Recognition: A Survey: Benchmarks

-\textbf{APiS dataset} \cite{zhu2013pedestrian} The APiS dataset comes from four sources: KITTI\cite{geiger2012we} dataset, CBCL Street Scenes\cite{bileschi2006streetscenes} (CBCLSS for short) dataset, INRIA\cite{dalal2005histograms} database and SVS dataset (Surveillance Video Sequences at a train station).
-A pedestrian detection approach\cite{yan2012multi} was performed to automatically locate candidate pedestrian regions, false positives and those too small images were deleted and finally, 3661 images obtained and each image larger than 90 pixels in height and 35 pixels in width.
-Each image is labeled with 11 binary attributes, such as "male", "long hair" and 2 multi value attributes, including upper body color and lower body color.
-The "ambiguous" indicates whether the corresponding attribute is uncertain or not.
-This dataset is separated into 5 equal sized subsets, the performance is evaluated with 5-fold cross-validation and the 5 results from the 5 folds are further averaged to produce a single performance report.
+\textbf{APiS}~\cite{zhu2013pedestrian} dataset comes from four sources: KITTI \cite{geiger2012we} dataset, CBCL Street Scenes \cite{bileschi2006streetscenes} (CBCLSS for short) dataset, INRIA \cite{dalal2005histograms} database and SVS dataset (Surveillance Video Sequences at a train station).
+A pedestrian detection approach \cite{yan2012multi} was performed to automatically locate candidate pedestrian regions, false positives, and those too-small images were deleted, and finally, 3661 images were obtained each image larger than 90 pixels in height and 35 pixels in width.
+Each image is labeled with 11 binary attributes, such as \textit{male}, \textit{long hair}, and 2 multi-value attributes, including upper body color and lower body color.
+The \textit{ambiguous} indicates whether the corresponding attribute is uncertain or not.
+This dataset is separated into 5 equal-sized subsets, the performance is evaluated with 5-fold cross-validation, and the 5 results from the 5 folds are further averaged to produce a single performance report.

-\textbf{Berkeley-Attributes of People Dataset, BAP} \cite{bourdev2011describing} This dataset comes from the H3D \cite{bourdev2009poselets} dataset and the PASCAL VOC 2010\cite{pascal-voc-2010} training and validation datasets for the person category, the low-resolution versions used in PASCAL are replaced by the full resolution equivalents on Flickr.
-All images was split into 2003 training, 2010 validation and 4022 test images by ensuring that no cropped images of different set come from the same source image and by maintaining a balanced distribution of the H3D and PASCAL images in each set.
+\textbf{Berkeley-Attributes of People (BAP)} \cite{bourdev2011describing} dataset comes from the H3D~\cite{bourdev2009poselets} dataset and the PASCAL VOC 2010 \cite{pascal-voc-2010} training and validation datasets for the person category, the low-resolution versions used in PASCAL are replaced by the full resolution equivalents on Flickr.
+All images were split into 2003 training, 2010 validation, and 4022 test images by ensuring that no cropped images of different sets come from the same source image and by maintaining a balanced distribution of the H3D and PASCAL images in each set.
 Each image was labeled with nine attributes.
 A label was considered as ground truth if at least 4 of the 5 annotators agreed on the value of the label.
 When an attribute is not determined to be present or absent, it is annotated as "unspecified".